Heartagena: The Wild Heart of Colombia

 Day 5 – Farewell

-Theme: Integration and continuation.
+Theme: Integration and

 • Closing circle: meditation, reflection, gratitude to facilitators and local partners.